cellog/ion-router/README.md

 We are trained to think of the browser URL as some kind of magic all-knowing state container.
 Simply because it is there and the user can directly change it to any value.
 But how different is this really than a database accessed on the server via asynchronous xhr?
 Or even synchronous localStorage?
-The obvious answer is that it is no different, it just has a more visible profile to the end user.
-So let's stop thinking of the URL as a state container.
-It is an input that we can use to create statee
+Let's stop thinking of the URL as a state container.
+It is an input that we can use to create state.

 ### When the URL changes, it should cause a state change in the redux store